 By "curvilinear coordinate data" we refer to data which is curvilinear in the XY plane there.
 We presume that the X,Y coordinates (typically longitude, latitude) are available through other dependent variables.

-Curvilinear data may be defined by a map projection, or by data in a file that has a curvilinear grid.
+Curvilinear data may be defined by a map projections, or by data in a file that has a curvilinear grid.
 A curvilinear grid has longitudes and latitudes defined by coordinates (lon[i, j],lat[i, j]) in 2D, and the data fields are also defined on the [i,j] index grid.
-In the CF standard for netCDF files at http://cf-pcmdi.llnl.gov, these grids are discussed in the section titled " Two-dimensional latitude, longitude coordinate variables".
+In the CF standard for netCDF files at http://cfconventions.org, these grids are discussed in the section titled " Two-dimensional latitude, longitude coordinate variables".
 The netCDF header for a file containing data on a curvilnear grid looks like this (when viewed with the Unix command ncdump -h).
 Note how the coordinate variables lon and lat are 2-D fields.
 The coordinate variables and the data field tmp share a grid in index space.
+The variable tmp has a "coordinates" attribute listing lon and lat as the coordinate data which define its world-coordinate grid.

 When such a dataset is opened in Ferret, the output of a SHOW DATA command will look like: